Skip to content

 Many platforms' deployment docs tell you how to modify your project's settings so it will work on their infrastructure.
 This often involves conditional settings and environment variables.
 It's not uncommon for platforms to show you the settings that work on their platform, and leave it to you to sort out how to make sure these settings take effect on their platform, without affecting your local working environment.

-It's also not uncommon for a platform's docs to point to a working demo of a Django project.
+It's also common for a platform's docs to point to a working demo of a Django project.
 The platform-specific settings are often interspersed with Django's default settings, and again it's up to you to find those settings and figure out how to incorporate them into your project, and do so in a way that doesn't interfere with your local development environment.

 It sets up a feedback cycle between platform providers and Django experts